Patterson-Sullivan measures and growth of relatively hyperbolic groups: Lift paths in nerve graphs

-The following lemma says that the image of a geodesic in $\Gx$ follows closely transition points of any geodesic with same endpoints in $X$. \begin{lem} Let $\epsilon>0$ be in Convention (\ref{metricepsilonR}).
-For any $R >0$, there exists $D = D(\epsilon, R)$ with the following property.
+The following lemma says that the image of a geodesic in $\Gx$ follows closely transition points of any geodesic with the same endpoints in $X$. \begin{lem} There exist $\epsilon>0$ and $D = D(\epsilon, R)$ for any $R >0$ such that the following holds.